RelFost/Relfost.Plugins/README.md

 ## Installation

-1. Ensure you have the necessary environment set up with the Oxide framework.
+1. Ensure you have the necessary environment set up with the Oxide and Carbon.
 2. Add the `Dependies` class to your project in a separate file under the `Relfost.Plugins` namespace.

 ## Usage